 Further, be responsive to their needs and don’t simply treat social as a one-way conversation.
 This generation wants to communicate with you on every channel, so you should equip yourself with the technology needed to receive and quickly respond to all of their messages and requests, regardless of the messaging or social platform they use.

 With the potential to grow future brand initiatives and influence revenue growth, Generation Z is a population that is worth engaging.
-By using these three tips, you can not only capture their attention, but be well on your way to building authentic customer loyalty.
+By using these three tips, you can not only capture their attention but be well on your way to building authentic customer loyalty within your dealership.